 - surfing contests, and

-- social gatherings of more than 20 people
+- social gatherings of more than 50 people.

 Please fill out and submit an Event Application Form.

-The Great Ocean Road Coast has a responsibility to manage the foreshore in ways which are ecologically sustainable, thereby ensuring the preservation of our coastal and marine environments for current and future use.
-This includes monitoring activities such as weddings on the land we manage to ensure there are no clashes with other events and weddings on the day.
+The Great Ocean Road Coast Committee has a responsibility to manage the foreshore in ways that are ecologically sustainable, thereby ensuring the preservation of our coastal and marine environments for current and future use.
+This includes monitoring activities, such as weddings, on the land we manage to ensure there are no clashes with other events on the day.

-If you would like to hold a wedding on coastal reserves under our management, please fill out and submit a wedding application.
+If you would like to hold a wedding or private function on coastal reserves under our management, please fill out and submit an application form.